John Wells Fellowship

 - Transcripts from previously attended educational institution(s)

 - $100 application fee (payable to Carnegie Mellon University)

-Final applicants in The John Wells Directing Program will be invited to the School of Drama to meet the directing faculty and conduct a short scene rehearsal with actors.
+Final applicants in The John Wells Directing Program will be invited to the School of Drama to meet the directing faculty in a workshop weekend.
 At that time directors will also be asked to provide more visual material and discuss specific productions at length.